tatwan/tatwan.github.io/_posts/2017-12-24-How-To-Plot-A-Confusion-Matrix-In-Python.md

 Visually the above doesn't easily convey how is our classifier performing, but we mainly focus on the top right and bottom left (these are the errors or misclassifications).

-The confusion matrix tells us we a have total of 15 (13 + 2) misclassified data out of the 30 test points (in terms of: Versicolor, or Not Versicolor.
+The confusion matrix tells us we a have total of 15 (13 + 2) misclassified data out of the 30 test points (in terms of: Versicolor, or Not Versicolor).
 A better way to visualize this can be accomplished with the code below:

 {% highlight python %}
 plt.imshow(cm, interpolation='nearest', cmap=plt.cm.Wistia)